Vergiss77/ModelDatafromPaper/README.md

 This repository contains the model data used in the some papers.
 You can also get the model data from their home pages or from the github.

-> Tip:
+### Tip:
+**If you don't need all the model data, it is not recommended to download or clone this repository.** There are some solutions for you:
+- Google Chrome plugin: `GitZip for github`.
+You can download a folder or file through it.
-> If you don't need all the model data, it is not recommended to download or clone this repository.
-You can easily find the same data file from their homepage or github page listed in corresponding directory.
+- You can also easily find the same data file from their home page or github page listed in corresponding directory.

 ## Reference